awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 First, drop columns that you don't want to use for training\.
 You can use [Pandas](https://pandas.pydata.org/) data analysis library to do this, or you can use one of the built\-in transforms\.

-To do this using Pandas, do the following:
+To do this using Pandas, follow these steps\.

 1. In the **Custom Transform** section, select **Python \(Pandas\)** from the dropdown list\.